I'm appalled at the way Americans have forgotten the meaning of Thanksgiving.

 Of course, crisis or not, one day a year is never enough to thank God for all the blessings in our lives.
 But even that modest proclamation seems to have been forgotten – or intentionally sanitized from all our secular cultural institutions.

 Today the whole notion of Thanksgiving has been dumbed down to little more than multicultural gibberish.
-It’s no longer a day to thank God – it’s a day to thank indigenous peoples for their contributions to humanity.
+It's no longer a day to thank God – it's a day to thank indigenous peoples for their contributions to humanity.
 Ironically, Thanksgiving is truly a multicultural tradition in the best sense of the term – having been inspired by the ancient Hebrew pilgrims of the Old World and born anew by Christian people seeking a promised land of religious liberty of their own.
+Indeed, that harvest festival we all think about at Plymouth was one big party between the Pilgrims and their native American friends.

 Yes, Thanksgiving is a time of celebration – a time to thank God for the bounty He has provided so generously to us.
 But it's always a good time to pray – to pray for victory, to pray for safety, to pray for health, to pray for your country.